PhilippeMarcMeyer/Learning-React/README.md

 Run npm clean cache —force ( — force is now required to clean cache)

+### C:\react>create-react-app hello
+Will create all is neccessary to start a new app

 # Learning-React OLDER NOTES From a previous course

 These are Personal notes